-The COM port LED provides an indication of the operating status of the WAN port.
-When the WAN port is transmitting data, the COM port will light.
-If no data is being transmitted, the COM LED will be off.
+Each COM port LED provides an indication of the operating status of one WAN port.
+When a WAN port is transmitting data, the related COM port will light.
+If no data is being transmitted, the COM LEDs will be off.